j-ros/sql_da/Lesson1/lesson1.md

 ### Arithmetic operations:
 1) Create a column that divides the standard_amt_usd by the standard_qty to find the unit price for standard paper for each order.
 Limit the results to the first 10 orders, and include the id and account_id fields.
-2) Write a query that finds the percentage of revenue that comes from poster paper for each order.
-You will need to use only the columns that end with _usd.
-(Try to do this without using the total column).
-Include the id and account_id fields.

-1)

 ```sql
 SELECT id, account_id, standard_amt_usd/standard_qty AS unit_price_standard